Fmmuriuki/wk-1-Fmmuriuki2/README.md

 ## 📚 Assignment Questions
  1. Write an SQL query to create a new database called **salesDB**.
  2. Write an SQL query to drop (delete) the database called **demo**.
+ 3.Write an SQL query to create a new database called **salesDBsa**.

 ---